Mpilo-K/mpilo_site/content/blog/rmarkdown/index.markdown

 ---
 title: "An Rmarkdown post"
 subtitle: ""
-excerpt: "testing the excerpt field"
+excerpt: "Showcasing the cool things you can do with Rmarkdown"
 date: 2020-12-30
 author: "Mpilo Khumalo"
 draft: false